pubkey/rxdb/docs-src/crdt.md

 In [RXDB](./), conflicts are normally resolved by setting a `conflictHandler` when creating a collection.
 The conflict handler is a JavaScript function that gets the two conflicting states of the same document and it will return the resolved document state.
 The [default conflict handler](./replication.md#conflict-handling) will always drop the fork state and use the master state to ensure that clients that have been offline for a long time, do not overwrite other clients changes when they go online again.

-With the CRDT [Conflict-free replicated data type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) plugin, all document writes are represented as CRDT operations in plain JSON.
+With CRDTs (short for [Conflict-free replicated data type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)), all document writes are represented as CRDT operations in plain JSON.
 The CRDT operations are stored together with the document and each time a conflict arises, the CRDT conflict handler will automatically merge the opertions in a deterministic way.
-Using CRDTs is an easy way to "magically" handle all conflict problems in your application.
+Using CRDTs is an easy way to "magically" handle all conflict problems in your application by storing the deltas of writes together with the document data.

 ## RxDB CRDT operations